 In 2001, pre-kids, Chef and I took on the Annapurna Circuit Trek in Nepal, it’s considered one of the best treks in the world.
 It’s a high altitude trek, reaching 5416m at the Thorong La, the highest pass.
 It’s long, it takes around three weeks to complete and it’s cold, in February, which was when we did it.
 It was one of the best experiences of our lives and not really something requiring training or high levels of fitness.
-Lets talk about the experience of Annapurna Circuit trekking.
-We returned to the Himalayas in 2016, this time with kids, links to those posts are here too.
+Let’s talk about the experience of Annapurna Circuit trekking.
+We returned to the Himalayas and Everest in 2016, 2018 and this year.
+In later years we were trekking with kids, links to those posts are here too.

 We have a little video of crossing the Thorong La below.
-In 2018 we are going to Everest Base Camp, in 2019 we’re planning K2 Base Camp.
-Sign up to follow the adventure, there will be a lot more video as these days we have good video gear and sound.
+In 2018 we went to Everest Base Camp, in 2019 there will be another big trek with a lot more video as these days we have good video gear and sound.

 Annapurna Circuit Trek Q&A